ToadKing/bnk_pc_extractor/README.md

   file is in.
 (You might want to copy it to its own folder before dragging and dropping it.)
-* Hard way/repacking files: Run the programs in the command line and follow the instructions it gives for the two files.
+* Hard way/repacking files: Run the programs in the command line and follow the instructions it gives for the two programs.

 How to make .wav files usable
 -----------------------------